Demetrius Andrade: Andrade vs. Benavidez

-Career from 2024
+Inactivity

 Following the defeat, one of Andrade's trainers Andre Rozier felt he struggled with a bigger boxer and the size disadvantage.
 Rozier wanted Andrade to drop back down to middleweight and believed he could become successful in becoming a two-time world champion at the weight.
 Rozier stated there should not be an issue for him to drop the weight as long as he follows a nutrition change.
 Carlos Adames' name was brought up as he held the interim WBC belt.
 On December 31, 2024 Andrade appeared in an interview talking about personal struggles over the past year.
 He highlighted some names that he wanted to fight and confirmed that he would not be returning to middleweight, as he believed there was not much left to achieve in the division.

+Return in 2026

+On June 5, 2026, it was announced that Andrade would make a return on July 24, headlining CES Boxing’s Championship Jackpot event at Mohegan Sun Arena in Uncasville, Connecticut, with his opponent yet to be announced.
+Despite his long period of inactivity, Andrade continued to call out top super‑middleweight fighters, including Caleb Plant, Jermall Charlo and Canelo Álvarez, arguing that many elite contenders avoided facing him.
+Andrade stated his intention to continue his career beyond the age of 40, following his first career defeat in 2023.
+Andrade remained confident in his status as an elite fighter, stating that the loss did not diminish his standing.
+He described his upcoming fight a tune-up aimed at regaining activity.
+Andrade cited his limited career damage and conditioning as reasons for extending his career, stating that he was “well preserved” and capable of competing into his 40s.
+Andrade faced Brazilian boxer Douglas Ataide in his comeback fight.
+He won by technical knockout in the first round when he sent his opponent to the canvas with a left hook and the referee stopped the bout without issuing a count.

 Outside of boxing

 On December 6, 2018 it was reported that Andrade had been arrested after he was caught driving in his Mercedes with a Glock 19 pistol.
 The pistol was found in a Louis Vuitton bag.
 After doing some checks, the Providence Police found that Andrade did not have a permit to hold the gun.
 According to the reports, Andrade told the police he had the gun because of his 'fame and wealth', however the detective Maj.
 David Lapatin explained there was no reason not to have a permit regardless.
 Two policemen, who were driving along the road at 2:30 a.m. local time, originally came over to Andrade's car after he was seen blocking traffic talking to another person in a Mercedes.
 The police also found a magazine with 10 rounds in the bag.
 Andrade was released on bail the same day.